knowmetools/km-api/docs/API/know-me-profile.rst

     :>jsonarr object media_resource_info: The attached media resource's information, if present.

     :status 200: The profile item list was succesfully retrieved.
-    :status 404: There is no profile row with the given ``id`` accessible to the requesting user.
+    :status 404: There is no profile topic with the given ``id`` accessible to the requesting user.

-.. http:post:: /know-me/rows/(int:id)/items/
+.. http:post:: /know-me/topics/(int:id)/items/

-    Create a new profile item in a particular row.
+    Create a new profile item in a particular topic.

-    :param int id: The ID of the profile row to create an item in.
+    :param int id: The ID of the profile topic to create an item in.

     :<json string name: The name of the item.
     :<json string text: The text the item will contain.